Philip Henry Gosse: Later career

 According to Edmund Gosse, his father's career was destroyed by his "strange act of wilfulness" in publishing Omphalos; Edmund claimed his father had "closed the doors upon himself forever."
-But, during the next three years Gosse published more than thirty scientific papers and four books.
+Douglas Wertheimer argues that this claim is disconnected from the facts: Gosse published five natural history books in the four years after Omphalos, three of which were incontrovertible contributions to science.